 Step 1: Look At Your Historical Usage

-Step 2: Calculate Your Average Weekly Usage
+Step 2: Calculate Your Average Usage

 How to Scale Setting Your Par Inventory